Jhorgen/or-store/README.md

 # Outer Rim Bike Shop

-The Outer Rim Bike Shop is an e-commerce application that I've developed for a business in Portland, OR.
-I was contracted to create an online store that users could purchase products from, as well as a content mangement system that the shop could use to manage their inventory.
+The Outer Rim Bike Shop is an e-commerce application developed for a business in Portland, OR.
+I was contracted to create a full scale online store that users could purchase products from, as well as a content management system that the shop could use to manage their inventory.

 ## Highlights